VMirandaCA/huddle-landing-page-with-single-introductory-section-master/README.md

 The objective of the project was to create a message home page with the logo, and a brief summary of the page. the objectives were:

-*Create the register button and make it change color when hovering the mouse; put social networks at the bottom of the page; *Place the huddle logo in the upper left corner;
+*Create the register button and make it change color when hovering the mouse; *Put social networks at the bottom of the page;

+*Place the huddle logo in the upper left corner;

 *Make the page responsive for 1440px and 375px screens.

-_My observations about the project:
+_My observations about the project:_

 I had a little difficulty working with the images in svg because until then I had only worked with png and pjg, I still didn't quite understand how to adjust the image with my background and adjust the image as the moblie background , but it was good to do the project because we will not always work with the same image format.